-In the spirit of Halloween, here are 13 of the most haunted places in Las Vegas.
+In the spirit of Halloween, here are 13 of the most haunted places in or near Las Vegas.

 7. Fox Ridge Park: Fox Ridge Park in Henderson is said to be haunted by a young boy who appears on the swings at midnight.
 According to the story, the ghost is a boy who was killed after he ran in front of a car near the park.
 Regular visitors to the park say other ghosts have also been spotted there, but the young boy is the most frequent.
 Some people say the ghost of the boy is angry and will take on a demonic form if he is bothered.

-8. Luxor : The Luxor is rumored to be haunted by at least 5 ghosts.
-Three of the ghosts are allegedly construction workers and two of them are guests who reportedly committed suicide by jumping from the hotel's open hallways onto the casino floor.
-One of the suicide ghosts is reportedly a woman who hangs around in the hallways on the 12th and 14th floors.
+8. Titantic exhibit at the Luxor hotel-casino: The "Titanic: The Artifact Exhibition" at the Luxor hotel-casino on the Las Vegas Strip is a popular tourist attraction.
+It has many artifacts from the wreckage, including a big piece of the ship iteself.
+Luxor employees claim they have seen the ghosts of deceased passengers in the exhibit.
+They also claim they hear doors opening and closing mysteriously.
+The Luxor hotel-casino is also rumored to be haunted by at least 5 ghosts.
+3 of the ghosts are allegedly construction workers and 2 of them are guests who reportedly committed suicide by jumping from the hotel's open hallways.
 Guests say that they often feel cold spots in the hallways and report the feeling of someone breathing on their neck.

-9. Flamingo hotel-casino: It is said the ghost of infamous Bugsy Segal, who was killed in December 1946, can be seen by the pool in the late evening hours or in the Presidential Suite and the wedding chapel, which was supposedly built on the site of his old apartment.
+9. Flamingo hotel-casino: It is said the ghost of infamous Bugsy Siegel, who was killed in December 1946, can be seen by the pool in the late evening hours or in the Presidential Suite and the wedding chapel, which was supposedly built on the site of his old apartment.
 His ghost has been reported hundreds of times over the years by employees and guests.